scienceteacherhelper/scienceteacherhelper.github.io/README.md

 ![icon](icon.png)

 Welcome!
-A key way to engage students in with puzzles and mazes.
+A key way to engage students is with puzzles and mazes.
 Here are some ideas from my online [teacherspayteachers store](https://www.teacherspayteachers.com/store/sciencehelper).

 ## Physics and Physical Science